 When I was struggling with masturbation, I told myself it was OK because I wasn’t looking at pornography or lusting after particular people.
 Does this mean I wasn’t lusting?
 The Bible compares lust to greediness.
 Eventually, I realized that masturbating was a form of sexual greed.
 I was not content with what God had given me and wanted the pleasure of a sexual relationship that wasn’t mine.

 Everyone needs sexual self-control.
-Even if you don’t think masturbation is wrong in itself, there are times when masturbating is inappropriate.
-Learning to say “no” to masturbation helps cultivate this discipline.
+Even if you don’t think masturbation is wrong in itself, everyone knows there are times when masturbating is inappropriate.
+Learning to say “no” to masturbation helps cultivate healthy discipline.

 A little masturbation can lead to a lot of masturbation.